-Darkfall follows the traditional MMORPG business model in that the game must be purchased (in practice, an account), plus a subscription.
-However, there are no additional expansions sold, with major updates to the game being marketed as free expansions (of which there are 3).
+Darkfall followed the traditional subscription MMORPG business model.
+However, no additional expansions sold, with major updates to the game being marketed as free expansions (of which there were 3 during the game's original incarnation).

 Darkfall was shut down on 15th November 2012 to make way for its sequel, Darkfall Unholy Wars, which was released in April 2013 and shut down in May 2016.

 - Open PvP, with no concrete "safe zones".
 An alignment system holds players accountable to their racial alignment, which is enforced by NPC guard towers in racial NPC cities.
 New players are allowed several hours of invulnerability to PvP.